 Writer & Director: Robert Machoian

-Full Review: Slow Burn Family Drama Doesn’t Reach Its Potential
+Full Review: The Killing of Two Lovers: Slow Burn Family Drama Doesn’t Reach Its Potential

 The Killing of Two Lovers absolutely blew me away with its use of atmosphere and cinematography to convey its message.
 The film takes a hyper-realistic approach to its story of family, loss, parenthood and revenge, through expertly subdued performances and an eerily precise direction from Robert Machoian.
 The theme of family is crucial here, as we follow a lonely father (perfectly demonstrated by Clayne Crawford), who is separated from his wife and children, and tries desperately to get them back, no matter the cost.
 Atmospheric and quiet, Machoian’s film is perfect for those looking to find discomfort in the mundane.